charlesnnanna/swiftpay-api/README.md

 $ npm run test:cov
 ```
 ## API Documentation
-For detailed information on available API endpoints and how to interact with the SwiftPay backend, refer to the API Documentation.
+For detailed information on available API endpoints and how to interact with the SwiftPay API, refer to the API Documentation(Coming Soon).

 ## Contributing
 We welcome contributions to make SwiftPay even better!
-If you'd like to contribute, please follow our Contribution Guidelines.
+If you'd like to contribute, please follow our Contribution Guidelines(Coming Soon).

 ## Stay in touch